Wedding Videographer Northern Ireland - Best Films

 I don’t have a talented team, but I believe I bring years of experience, creativity, and skill to unique and special wedding films for my clients.

 I have a passion for creating modern, cinematic wedding films that capture memories.
-I am aiming to film cinematically as I’m not interested in filming like on a large camcorder from yesteryear where everything is in focus all the time.
+I am aiming to film cinematically as I’m not interested in filming like on a large camcorder from yesteryear, where everything is in focus all the time.
 My approach to wedding filmmaking is fun, relaxed, and unobtrusive, aiming to provide couples with heartwarming cinematic mementoes.

 If you are outside of NI, contact me.
 Katherine and Damian both live in Australia and wanted to get married and have their reception where the groom was born and raised in NI, so Katherine booked me through email for their wedding video.

-Breakdown Wedding Video Northern Ireland
+Breakdown of a Northern Ireland Wedding Video

-Bridal preparations
+1. Bridal preparations

 Usually starts at about 11 am.

-The ceremony
+2. The ceremony

-Reception
+3. Reception

-Drone video footage
+5. Drone video footage

 Location permitting, weather and time-dependent.